sysaulab/fuzzy_dict/PAPER.md

 ### 5.2 SymSpell

 SymSpell uses symmetric delete spelling correction to achieve O(1) lookup time for edit distances up to 2.
 It pre‑computes all deletions of each dictionary word and stores them in a hash map.
-Our approach is complementary: the bitmask filter is a cheaper first‑stage filter that can reduce the number of candidates passed to SymSpell’s lookup.
+Our approach is complementary: the bitmask filter is a cheaper first‑stage candidate collector that can reduce the number of candidates passed to SymSpell’s lookup.

 ### 5.3 BK‑Trees

 BK‑trees organise strings in a metric space, enabling efficient similarity search by pruning branches based on distance bounds.
 While BK‑trees provide exact results for a given distance threshold, they require O(log n) traversal and store the full string for each node.
-Our filter trades exactness for O(1) lookup and lower memory overhead.
+Our filter provides constant‑time candidate collection and pre‑ranking with lower memory overhead.

 ### 5.4 N‑Gram Filters